-It’s 2020 and it seems like everyone and their mother has an extensive windowsill, balcony, or rooftop garden.
-So, as you find yourself learning more about growing life from scratch, this could also be a good opportunity to take a hint from the French in terms of style and approach.
+Whether you have a windowsill, balcony, or rooftop garden, now is the season to get your plants in order.
+And as you find yourself learning more about growing life from scratch, this could also be a good opportunity to take a hint from the French in terms of style and approach.

 These gardens, and their influence, have not diminished over the last three plus centuries.
 In France alone, other notable examples include the gardens of the Château de Villandry in the Loire Valley, the Château de Vendeuvre in Normandy, and, of course, Paris’s Jardin des Tuileries (another project of Le Nôtre’s).

 So what can be learned from these gardens?
-In a year when time is in abundance and a sense of control is rare to come by, enforcing complete dominion over your little garden can be therapeutic, to say the least.
+In an era where some sense of control is rare to come by, enforcing complete dominion over your little garden can be therapeutic, to say the least.

 Common flowers found in French gardens include irises, lilies, and peonies (the omnipresent favorite of French florists).
 All three can be planted in pots as well as in the ground, and as lilies and irises only produce one stalk per bulb, you can be very exact about their placement.
-Tulips, daffodils, lilac, and roses are also very popular, as well as muguets, or lily-of-the-valley, the flower of the Fête du Travail.
+Tulips, daffodils, lilacs, and roses are also very popular, as well as muguets, or lily-of-the-valley, the flower of the Fête du Travail (France’s Labor Day, which is celebrated on May 1st).
 For a quintessential Parisian window box, sun-loving geraniums are an absolute necessity.

 If you have a proper yard, go ahead and throw in a fountain or statue as a centerpiece, and build the garden out from there.
 Segment your lawn with symmetrical flower beds or gravel paths.
 Perhaps now is the time to bring back the lost art of topiary… we suggest boxwood or yew shrubs, which can be used both as barriers and as eye-catching works of living statuary.
 Confine each flower type to its own bed to create color blocks that draw the eye.
 And above all, keep your yard mowed and your beds weeded, to give peace of mind akin to that of a made bed or an orderly desktop.